Embird Embroidery Software

 Size Levels

-Curly plant is build with 1-8 size levels of sprouts, where level 1 is the smallest and level 8 is the largest.
-Sprouts belonging to same level are not identical in size.
-They vary in certain range to achieve more organic look.
-Selection of size levels affects the homogenity of sprouts layout.
+A curly plant is built with 1 to 8 size levels of sprouts, where level 1 is the smallest and level 8 is the largest.
+Sprouts belonging to the same level are not identical in size; they vary within a certain range to achieve a more organic look.
+The selection of size levels affects the homogeneity of the sprouts' layout.

 Mesh - Curly Plant - Size levels 1-4